Display Work-up

 The work-up culminates towards accreditation of a Public Display Authority (PDA).
 The entire supervisory chain up to Air Officer Commanding 22 Group personally visits RAF Cranwell to watch the display and review the work-up.
 If awarded PDA, the Tutor Display will go on to display to crowds of hundreds of thousands throughout the season.

-Application forms for 2027 will be available here by July 2026 and should be submitted electronically to [email protected].
+Completed application forms should be sent electronically to the RAF Air Events Team at [email protected].
 Please be aware we are no longer accepting applications via post.

 The deadlines for 2027 requests are as follows: